 This project was led by the NWL Health and Care Partnership (NWL HCP), in collaboration with five project partners: The Institute of Global Health Innovation (IGHI), Imperial College London, Imperial College Healthcare Trust, Imperial College Health Care Partners (ICHP) Discover-NOW Hub, MyWay Digital Health (MWDH) and AstraZeneca (AZ).

 This project ran from May 2020 to May 2021.
 For more information on the wider project please see here.

 The project evaluation of the prototype risk prediction tools was led by IGHI.
 This phase of the project took place in April 2021.
 This involved ‘Think aloud’ sessions in which patients and clinicians were asked to use the tools and feed back on their usability and acceptability.

 Participants with Type 2 Diabetes were recruited using the NWL Health Research Register.
+The NWL research register was used to invite people who had Type 2 Diabetes and who consented to take part in the research.
 13 participants in target areas were identified by ICHP recruiters, of which 6 were eligible and consented by the IGHI research team.
 Participants were aged between 32 and 70 and represented a mix of ethnic backgrounds, with half of participants coming from Black, Asian, and Minority Ethnic (BAME) backgrounds.
 Figure 1.
 Shows the ethnicity breakdown of patients on the register when compared with the NWL population.